MichaelJAX123/ma206distributions/README.md

 #### tidy\_dgeometric

 Similarly, geometric distributions might be delivered as a data frame.
-As things stand to use R to ask answer questions like ’After 3 spins, how likely am I to win the grand prize on a prize wheel with a 1/12 chance per spin grand prize win?
-Currently, students might use the dgeom function to answer the question about trials until a success is observed.
+Currently, students might use the dgeom function to answer the question about the probability that a trial is the first success observed in a series of trials.
 For example: Given the probability of free throw success of 2/3 for a given player, what is the probability that we’ll see the first success only upon the third attempt?

 Currently, students might answer this question using R to calculate this quantity.